nice-mee/LHOS/student-distrib/buglog.md

 > 	Initially, I thought it was because some sort of overflow.
 But after I take a deep look at the file and the definition of printf.
 I find that printf will keep printing until it encounts '\0'.
 So it need to be changed to vt_write();
 > **Solution**
 > 	The solution is to change the function printf() to vt_write() in `tests.c`.

+>[!Bug 7]
+> **Description**
+> 	This is a compiling error.
+Multiple files under the "devices" directory met the error "multiple definition of 'stdin_operation _table' and 'stdout_operation _table.'"
+> **Analysis**
+> 	This error occurred because the two tables are defined and initialized in exception_handler.h, which is included in every file under "devices".
+So these tables will be defined and initialized multiple times when compiling, causing the error.
+> **Solution**
+>   I moved the definition of the two tables into exception_handler.c and use extern in its head file.